-Every Friday I post a sweet or savoury, healthy recipe to welcome in the weekend.
+Every week I post a sweet or savoury, healthy recipe.

 As an American, I adore cheesecake but very rarely have it - if you know what goes into making one, you'll understand!
 It's not just the sweetness of the dessert that's addictive but also the textures.
 Try this one out for size...it may become your next favorite dessert.